Fish out of Temporal Water

 - The Smurfs in both Season 9 of the cartoon show and in the live-action movie.

-- In My Little Pony: Friendship is Magic, Princess Luna was sealed in the moon for a thousand years.
+- In My Little Pony: Friendship Is Magic, Princess Luna was sealed in the moon for a thousand years.
 As such, her dialogue is peppered with Flowery Elizabethan English (often at high volume) and she is obsessed with archaic long-abandoned court protocol.
 The word "fun" is less than 1000 years old; as such, she's unfamiliar with it.

 - Billy of The Grim Adventures of Billy & Mandy dug up Fred Flintstone in his backyard.
+And took him to show-and-tell, where he snapped from being 30,000 years out of place and went on a rampage.

 - A Polish man named Jan Grzebski fell into a coma in 1988 and woke up from it in 2007, by which time Communism had long since collapsed.
 Of the experience, he said "When I went into a coma there was only tea and vinegar in the shops, meat was rationed and huge petrol queues were everywhere.
 Now I see people on the streets with cell phones and there are so many goods in the shops it makes my head spin."